 The emphasis of this unit is on the skills, principles and practices associated with various types of documents and communications.
-Students identify the components and configuration of networks to meet the needs of a business.
+Students identify the components and configurations of networks to meet a business's needs.
 Students design digital solutions for clients, being mindful of the various impacts of technologies within legal, ethical and social boundaries.

-Paired unit combination - GEAIT
+Paired unit combination - GEAIT, Two semester units running concurrently